rheome-dev/Phonoglyph/TECH_DEBT_AUDIT.md

 ## Conclusion

-The Phonoglyph codebase shows clear signs of rapid AI-assisted development with insufficient cleanup and refactoring.
+The Raybox codebase shows clear signs of rapid AI-assisted development with insufficient cleanup and refactoring.
 While the core functionality appears to work, the technical debt significantly impacts maintainability, performance, and developer experience.

 **Priority Focus Areas:**
 1. **AI Bloat Cleanup** - Remove excessive logging and dead code